 There are no settlor interested rules for capital gains tax.
 Any tax due will be levied at the trustee rate of tax over the annual exempt amount applicable to trusts.
 This amounts to half of the annual exempt amount for individuals divided by the number of trusts created in the settlor’s lifetime up to a maximum of 5.

-Discretionary trusts may also be subject to periodic charges every 10 years and exit charges which are explained in our Estate Planning Guide on our website.
+Discretionary trusts may also be subject to periodic charges every 10 years and exit charges which are explained here.

 On the death of the settlor the trustees will administer the trust fund in accordance with the trust deed.
 The settlor may create a letter of wishes to give them guidance on whom they want to benefit from the trust after their death.